LewisContreras/LewisContreras/README.md

 I enjoy learning new things and constantly developing new projects.
-[Here](https://lewiscontreras.github.io/) you can see my personal portfolio.
+You can see my personal portfolio [here](https://lewiscontreras.github.io/).

 Skills:  REACT / FIREBASE / REDUX / JS